yunhaod/yunhaod/README.md

-- 👋 Hi, I’m @yunhaod
+- 👋 Hi, I’m Yun Hao Dong
-- 👀 I’m interested in ...
-Electrical Engineering
+- 👀 I’m interested in Electrical Engineering
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... yd2435@nyu.edu